smartbrainsio/smartbrains-techdebtscore/README.md

 Tech Debt Score is a simple and subjective model used to measure and visualize your organization's holistic technical debt.
 Based on the user's input, the model will produce a score in the range of 0-800.
 0 indicates low technical debt management maturity.
 Conversely, 800 indicates high technical debt management maturity.

+Each of the 8 featureis in the model has a weight.
+Not all features are weighted equally.

 ### Visualization

 Tech Debt Score uses a radar plot to visualize the model the calculated score.